6 Strategies for Real ROI from F&B Technology Investments

 • Deploying IoT sensors to monitor equipment and minimize downtime.

-• Modernizing ERP or MES systems to improve scheduling and boost productivity.
+• Modernizing Enterprise Resource Planning (ERP) or MES systems to improve scheduling and boost productivity.

-This approach can help separate “nice to have” functionality from the essentials for moving your business objectives forward.
+This approach can help separate “nice to have” functionality from the essentials for moving your business objectives forward and realizing tech ROI.

 2. Build for Scalability